CACFP Administrative Manual Section 4.1

 • If the DCH is in an eligible area, the home is determined to be a Tier I home.

-Step 2: If the home was not area eligible, the DCH sponsor can distribute the Meal Benefit Form (MBF) for Providers to the provider in order to determine if the provider is either income or categorically eligible; which would make the home eligible for Tier I reimbursement.
+Step 2: If the home is not area eligible, the DCH sponsor can request the DCH provider to complete the Meal Benefit Form (MBF) for Parents With Instructions (Form ID DCH 06) in order to determine if the DCH provider is either income or categorically eligible, which would qualify the home as eligible for Tier I reimbursement.

-• If the provider is eligible for Tier I categorically or by income, the home can be categorized as Tier I
+• If the DCH provider’s household is eligible for Tier I categorically or by income, the provider can be categorized as Tier I – refer to CACFP Administrative Manual Section 4.3 for more information.

-• If the provider is not eligible for Tier I categorically or by income, the home can be categorized as Tier II.
-A DCH sponsor can continue to Step 3 or qualify the children as Tier II High
+• If the DCH provider’s household is not eligible for Tier I categorically or by income, the provider can be categorized as Tier II or qualify all or some of the enrolled children as Tier II High.

-Step 3: If the provider is not area, categorically, or income eligible for the Tier I reimbursement, the home is categorized as a Tier II home.
-The DCH sponsor or provider can distribute the MBF for Parents form in order to qualify the children as Tier II High.
-The MBF for Parents form must be returned to the DCH sponsor, not the provider.
-If submitted to the provider, the MBF for Parents form must be in a sealed envelope.
+Step 3: If the DCH provider is not area, categorically, or income eligible for the Tier I reimbursement, a DCH sponsor or DCH provider can distribute the MBF for Parents With Instructions to the families of the enrolled children to qualify the DCH provider as Tier II High.

 • If all of the children are eligible for FRPM, all eligible meals are reimbursed at the higher Tier I rate, and classified as Tier II High